mehalick/Blog/src/_posts/2014-02-06-ef6-adding-a-created-datetime-column-automatically-with-code-first-migrations.md

 }
 ```

-Now we’ll enable migrations and create a single migration to create our Products table:
+Now we'll enable migrations and create a single migration to create our Products table:

 ```shell
 > Enable-Migrations